vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

   Listen for a custom evento on the current vm.
-Events can be triggered by `vm.$emit`, `vm.$dispatch` or `vm.$broadcast`.
+Eventi can be triggered by `vm.$emit`, `vm.$dispatch` or `vm.$broadcast`.
 The funzione will receive all the additional Argomenti passed into these evento-triggering methods.

 - **Esempio:**